apache/www-site/content/foundation/marks/services.md

-**In general, you may not use Apache marks such as "Apache Example" or "Example" as primary branding in your services names or service marks** if that use would likely confuse a relevant consumer about the source any software or services you provide with products or services provided by the Apache Example project or the Apache Software Foundation (ASF) as a whole.
+**In general, you may not use Apache marks such as "Apache Example" or "Example" as primary branding in your services names or service marks** if that use would likely confuse a relevant consumer about the source of any software or services you provide with products or services provided by the Apache Example project or the Apache Software Foundation (ASF) as a whole.
 You should apply the "likelihood of confusion" test described in our